pycroscopy/atomai/README.md

 ## How to use it

 AtomAI has two main modules: *atomnet* and *atomstat*.
-The *atomnet* is for training neural networks (with just one line of code) and for applying trained models to finding atoms and defects in image data (which also takes  a single line of code).
+The *atomnet* is for training neural networks (with just one line of code) and for applying trained models to finding atoms and defects in image data.
 The *atomstat* allows taking the *atomnet* predictions and performing the statistical analysis on the local image descriptors associated with the identified atoms and defects (e.g., principal component analysis of atomic distortions in a single image or computing gaussian mixture model components with the transition probabilities for movies).

 ### Quickstart: AtomAI in the Cloud